 Furthermore, hiring externally may cost companies up to six times more than reskilling an existing employee.
 Apart from the obvious business benefits, reskilling employees leads to improved engagement, retention, and morale that allows companies to attract new talents and further strengthen their workforce.

 2. Transforming the workforce through remote working

 While organizations were contemplating transforming their workforce to become more agile, hybrid, and fluid, the pandemic provided the push to reimagine and reshape the way of working.
 COVID-19 caused a fundamental transformation in the way organizations work.
 It helped trigger a widespread remote working environment and challenged the traditional ways of how work was executed.
-Within HCL, we, too, faced logistical challenges when we were hit with a sudden mandate for remote working, which required different kinds of resources when compared to the traditional office desktop setup.
+Within HCLTech, we, too, faced logistical challenges when we were hit with a sudden mandate for remote working, which required different kinds of resources when compared to the traditional office desktop setup.
 Given our global scale and robust supply chains, we were able to move 98% of our 150,000 strong workforce across all accounts to a remote working model within just 12 weeks.
 Simultaneously, we proactively engaged with our customers to help them with the rapid upscaling of their infrastructure to cope up with the pressure of remote working requirements.

 While companies were not entirely sure how this enforced remote working experience would pan out, a recent study indicated that 85% of businesses experienced an overall increase in productivity after switching to the remote working model, while 65% of employees self-reported improved productivity.